Your Guide to a New Goldfish

 Temperature is one thing that is important to gradually adjust.
 You do this by floating the bag in the tank for at least 20 minutes before releasing the fish.
 It is also a good idea to rinse the outside of the bag with tap water to prevent contaminants from entering the tank, if you can do this without traumatizing your goldfish.

 After 20 minutes have passed, you will want to open up the bag, pour out 1/2 of the bag’s water (not into the tank!) and replace it with tank water.
-This will help the pH and other water parameters to adjust.
+This will help the goldfish adjust to its new water parameters.
 Wait 10 more minutes.